 A season later, in 1983/84, they finished in sixth position and once again reached the final of the Coppa Italia, where they narrowly lost to a Roma side which was still grieving the loss of the European Cup final to Liverpool.

 The addition of Elkjær to the mix of Bagnoli’s Verona was always going to bring a positive combustibility to the 1984/85 campaign.
 With a slowly ageing Juventus off the pace domestically, Roma rebuilding under Sven-Göran Eriksson, AC Milan making a slow and methodical return to the glories of old, and Inter Milan struggling to find the right combination of players to mount a challenge for a title which was theirs for the taking, it essentially left the door open for any club with a well-drilled plan allied to a cohesive and vibrant squad of players.

 Read | Jan Mølby: Liverpool’s original pass master

-Bagnoli’s Verona just happened to be in possession of a well-drilled plan, combined to a cohesive and vibrant squad.
+Bagnoli’s Verona happened to be in possession of exactly that.
 It was a side built upon the watertight goalkeeping of Claudio Garella, the defensive solidity of West German international Hans-Peter Briegel, the midfield drive of Pietro Fanna and Antonio Di Gennaro, and headed by the attacking prowess of Giuseppe Galderisi.
 Placing Elkjær into the side was an act of genius.

 Elkjær was off the mark in just his second game, scoring the third goal in a 3-1 win away to Ascoli.
 He was soon on target again, in a 2-0 home victory over Juventus, a goal which is still revered to this day – scored at the end of a determined run during which Elkjaer lost his right boot, eventually burying his effort with his bootless foot.